CorrelAid/metabase-to-google/README.md

 All three quality assurance tools together for our CI checks.
 This means CI should pass if these three checks pass locally.
 Additionally formatting and linting are part of the pre-commit hook setup (see [above](#pre-commit-setup)).

+## Metabase Test Instance Setup

+In case you want to quickly setup a Metabase instance for testing purposes (or for operating it on a relatively low budget for the duration of a project), a few beginner-friendly alternatives exist:

+> However, both services require you to provide credit card / payment details despite the free-tier tracks

+- `Railway.app` (🔗 [https://railway.app/](https://railway.app/)) is a Heroku-like service and offers a free-tier (5€ free budget / 500 hours free per month).
+They provide a [🔗 1-click setup template for Metabase](https://railway.app/new/template/L22H6p).
+The template itself is [documented here](https://railway.app/template/L22H6p).
+- `Render.com` (🔗 [https://render.com/](https://render.com/)) is a bit more complex than Railway but offers similar services, as well as a free tier (750 free hours / month).
+They also provide a [1-click deploy template for metabase](https://render.com/docs/deploy-metabase).
+On the free tier, Render will sent inactive instances to sleep after 15 minutes, so that there might be a delay of 30 seconds for each cold start / resuming activities.

+These two approaches should be sufficient to quickly spin up your own Metabase instance.
+If you've identified another beginner-friendly approach, please extend this list by submitting a pull request.